Berezin quantization of noncommutative projective varieties: Subproduct systems

 which suggests viewing $\Oi_\GH$ as the ``boundary" of $\Ti_\GH$; in the latter holds $\sum^n_{k=1}S_kS_k^*\leq\bone$, as we saw in \eqref{Toeplidminusvac}.

 The formula \eqref{gaugeacttoep}, but with $Z_k$ replacing $S_k$, defines the gauge action on $\Oi_\GH$, which gives a splitting

 of $\Oi_\GH$ into spectral subspaces for this $\Un(1)$-action.

 \begin{Remark}[Known examples] The most straightforward example of a subproduct Cuntz--Pimsner algebra is the Cuntz algebra $\Oi_n$, obtained from $\GH_\bullet=\GH^{\otimes\bullet}$.
-As a commutative example, $\Oi_\GH$ for the symmetric subproduct system $\GH^{\vee\bullet}$ was shown in \cite{Ar6} to be isomorphic to the $C^*$-algebra $C(\Sb^{2n-1})$ of continuous functions on the unit sphere $\Sb^{2n-1}\subset\C^n$.
-Cuntz--Pimsner algebras coming from monomial ideals were described in \cite{KaSh1}.
+As a commutative example, $\Oi_\GH$ for the symmetric subproduct system $\GH^{\vee\bullet}$ was shown in \cite{Arv6c} to be isomorphic to the $C^*$-algebra $C(\Sb^{2n-1})$ of continuous functions on the unit sphere $\Sb^{2n-1}\subset\C^n$.
+Cuntz--Pimsner algebras coming from monomial ideals were described in \cite{KaSh1}. \end{Remark} We can reformulate Conjecture \ref{Arvcon} as a statement about Cuntz--Pimsner algebras: \begin{Conjecture}[Arveson's conjecture] For every commutative subproduct system $\GH_\bullet\subset\GH^{\bullet\vee}$, the Cuntz--Pimsner algebra $\Oi_\GH$ is commutative. \end{Conjecture}